-Here Are My Top 5 Tips for Making Meal Planning Fun and Easy
+Here Are My Top 5 Tips for Making Healthy Meal Planning Easier

 If you can only shop once a week then you’re going to want to plan an entire week’s worth of meals.
 If you can shop every three or four days then you only have to plan those meals.

 Identify healthy recipe sources

 Where are you going to find your meal ideas?
 Identify a handful of great sources of nutritious recipes.
 For example, you might begin to subscribe to a few nutritious eating blogs, or you might buy a few cookbooks.

 Create a meal planning system

 Create systems to organize and plan.
 For example, maybe you hit the supermarket on Wednesday and Sunday.
 Sit down at your table and make a full meal plan before you shop.
 Add ingredients from each recipe to your shopping list so you go to the store knowing exactly what you need to buy.

 If you’re cooking for a family, get others involved in the meal planning – and maybe even the preparation!
 When people feel that they have a say in what is served, they tend to be more excited about it.
 You might, for example, let a child choose one meal a week.
 They can also help prepare that meal.

 Make meals ahead as often as possible

 If you live a super busy life (and who doesn’t), then consider a few make-ahead recipes.
 These are healthy recipes that you can prepare on the weekend, freeze, and thaw and heat for dinner.
 Casseroles are great for this.
 Crockpot recipes are also wonderful.
 You can put everything together in the morning and come home to dinner.